MLB ABS Challenge System Tracker: Ranking 2026 Success Rates for All 30 Teams

 -

-The Signal: If a pitcher, catcher, or batter thinks the umpire missed the mark, they trigger a challenge.
+The Signal: If a pitcher, catcher, or batter thinks the umpire missed the mark, they trigger a challenge (usually by a quick tap of the cap or helmet).

 -